 Requirements and considerations for application volume group for SAP HANA

-This article describes the requirements and considerations you need to be aware of before using Azure NetApp Files application volume group for SAP HANA.
+This article describes the requirements and considerations you need to be aware of before using Azure NetApp Files application volume group (AVG) for SAP HANA.

 Requirements and considerations

-You must have created a proximity placement group (PPG) and anchor it to your SAP HANA compute resources.
+You must create a proximity placement group (PPG) and anchor it to your SAP HANA compute resources.
 Application volume group for SAP HANA needs this setup to search for an Azure NetApp Files resource that is close to the SAP HANA servers.
 For more information, see Best practices about Proximity Placement Groups and Create a Proximity Placement Group using the Azure portal.

 - SAP ID (SID)

 - Determine whether you want to use HANA System Replication (HSR).
 HSR enables SAP HANA databases to synchronously or asynchronously replicate from a primary SAP HANA system to a secondary SAP HANA system.

 - The expected change rate for the data volume (in case you're using snapshots for backup purposes)

 You must create a VNet and delegated subnet to map the Azure NetApp Files IP addresses.

 It is recommended that you lay out the VNet and delegated subnet at design time.